molinfo-vienna/CDPKit/README.md

 #### Installation via the `pip` command (CDPL Python bindings only)

-Option 1: Installation of the CDPL Python bindings in the usual way via [PyPI](https://pypi.org/) type:
+Option 1: Installation of the latest stable CDPKit release deposited on [PyPI](https://pypi.org/):

 ```console
 $ pip install cdpkit
 ```

-This will download the CDPKit sources of the latest stable release and perform an on-the-fly compilation and installation of the python bindings.
+This will download the CDPKit sources and perform an on-the-fly compilation and installation of the Python bindings.
-For a succesfull build the requirements outlined below have to be fulfilled:
+For a succesfull build the following requirements and dependencies apply:

 - C++11 compliant compiler (mandatory)
 - boost-devel (V >= 1.63, mandatory)
 - python-devel and Python interpreter (V >= 3.6, mandatory)
 - cairo-devel (V >= 1.14, optional)

-Option 2: Installation of the current development version under specification of the Github repository URL:
+Option 2: Installation of the current development version by specifying the GitHub repository URL:

 ```console
 $ pip install git+https://github.com/molinfo-vienna/CDPKit.git